 In addition, if probation is granted, the defendant may still be required to serve some jail time and may be subjected to a probationary period.
 Oftentimes, as a condition of probation, you can also be required to attend an AIDS Education class and take an AIDS test (the results of which are confidentially sealed).

 A conviction for solicitation can also have a negative impact on any non-citizens in the U.S. As it stands, solicitation of prostitution under penal code 647(b) may be considered a crime involving moral turpitude.
 What this means is that a conviction can possibly result in deportation, denial of naturalization, or denial of reentry in the United States by non-citizens.

 There are many legal defenses to solicitation of prostitution charges.
 This includes arguing the individual did not have the intent to engage in prostitution, the individuals did not engage in lewd acts for compensation, or entrapment.
 Many individuals are approached by undercover police officers and nudged toward agreeing to an act of soliciting prostitution.
 However, it is difficult in some cases to prove that any additional act in furtherance (beyond just a general agreement) was ever made.

 Before you give up your rights and plead guilty, talk to an experienced criminal defense attorney.
-Your attorney will investigate your case, identify your strongest defenses, and fight to keep you out of jail and keep a prostitution charge off your record.
+Your attorney will investigate your case, identify your strongest defenses, fight to keep you out of jail, and keep a prostitution charge off your record.